sguzunov/docs/docs/glue42-concepts/04_data-sharing-between-apps/03_interop/07_dash/interop-dash.md

     if are_numbers:
         total = float(a) + float(b)

-        # When a method is not void, you must always return the assigned `invocationId`,
+        # When a method isn't void, you must always return the assigned `invocationId`,
         # otherwise the caller won't receive the result.
         return {
             "invocationId": invocationId,